Skip to content

 Add OWASP ModSecurity rules

-Adding the OWASP Core Rule Set (CRS) to your ModSecurity setup on Ubuntu provides strong, recommended security rules to protect your web applications.
+Adding the OWASP Core Rule Set (CRS) to ModSecurity in Ubuntu gives your web apps strong, recommended security rules to defend against attacks.
+You do this by cloning the latest rules from GitHub to your server.

 Clone the latest OWASP CRS from GitHub to the /usr/share/ directory by running the commands below.